2019 MNAFEE Legislative Priorities of Minnesota’s 91st Legislative Session

 - MNAFEE recognizes Parent Aware as an important means of ensuring quality in our early education programs.
 School-based programs must meet additional standards of quality through the implementation of other statutory requirements and local school district initiatives such as Professional Learning Communities (PLC), Teacher Development and Evaluation (TDE) processes, and PreK-3rd grade alignment.
 We encourage policy makers to consider these quality measures and allow for additional streamlining of Parent Aware for school districts who meet these local expectations.

-- MNAFEE supports, and is deeply committed to, ensuring that parent education, accessed through school based early childhood programs and taught by licensed parent educators is an essential component of early childhood programs.
+- MNAFEE supports, and is deeply committed to, ensuring parent education is taught by licensed parent educators as an essential component of early childhood programs.